Lithuania

 New sources of financing were introduced in 2019: a person’s private contribution (3% of the person’s gross wage) and the state’s contribution (1.5% of the national average wage).

-Once a pension fund scheme has been set up, people are not allowed to withdraw funds before reaching pension age.
+Once a pension fund scheme has been set up, people cannot withdraw funds before reaching pension age.

-Pension scheme eligibility: Employed persons under 40 years of age, and all persons who are currently taking part in the pension scheme, will be included in the new scheme and will have the opportunity to opt out.
+Pension scheme eligibility: Employed persons under 40 years of age and all persons currently taking part in the pension scheme will be included in the new scheme, but they can opt out.

-Life cycle funds: Pension accumulation companies will be obligated to offer participants to join pensions funds that are most appropriate to them in terms of age.
-This means that managers will be obligated to strive towards maximum return on investment when participants are of young age and work towards securing the wealth accrued over a lifetime once they start nearing retirement age.
+Life cycle funds: Pension accumulation companies will be obligated to offer participants to join pension funds that are most appropriate to them regarding age.
+This means managers will be compelled to get maximum return on investment when participants are young and work towards securing the wealth accrued over a lifetime once they start nearing retirement age.

 Pillar III